myerberg/myerberg.github.io/AdvancedDataScience/PivotTables/README.md

 ## 6. Analyzing and Interpreting the Data:

-- The top item in your PivotTable now represent the department with the least hours worked (in this case, Operations).
+- The top item in your PivotTable now represents the department with the least hours worked (in this case, Operations).
 - Within each department, the top-listed employee is the one with the least hours.
 <div class="centered-content" style="text-align:center;">
 <img src="https://myerberg.github.io/AdvancedDataScience/PivotTables/assets/images/DataSet_2_Step_6.0.png" width="800" />